amplabs-ai/amplabs/docs/client.rst

 5. Copy the "Cell Id" and paste it into the "ipynb" file in Jupyter notebook or Google Colab to replace the "your-cell-id" in the "cell_id = 'your-cell-id'" line.

-I have modified the jupyter notebook codes in the “amplabs/python/” folder.
-The modified jupyter notebook file can be accessed here
+After getting Amplabs' "user_token" and "cell_id," using the Amplabs battery data visualization `jupyter notebook <https://drive.google.com/file/d/1k3aeuA3-FXQnfXHgm3WP6SgMEpziFgMM/view?usp=share_link>`__file is the next step.
-`jupyter notebook <https://drive.google.com/file/d/1k3aeuA3-FXQnfXHgm3WP6SgMEpziFgMM/view?usp=share_link>`__.

 This modified jupyter notebook file has the following functionalities:

 * Ask the user to input the "user_token" and "cell_id” at the very beginning, so that the user is clear that without the "user_token" and "cell_id”, the process of accessing Amplabs battery data using the  jupyter notebook codes cannot continue